eea/eea.eurostat.api.fme/doc/help/src/reader-parameters.md

 **Optional.**
 Providing a value for Start Period will ensure that data with a Time_Period greater than or equal to the given value will be read.
 Providing a value for End Period will ensure that data with a Time_Period less than or equal to the given value will be read.
-Values should correspond to the format for Time_Period for the chosen DataFlow. <refer to suitable documentation>
+Values should correspond to the format for Time_Period for the chosen DataFlow. *1

 |  Period       | Format                         |
 | ------------- | ------------------------------ |